Emily Griffen

 I grew up in western Massachusetts and have enjoyed returning to my roots after a 10-year stint in Philadelphia and New York City.
 In my free time, I enjoy traveling, reading and writing fiction, honing my cooking skills, and dabbling in various creative arts.

-Program Director, Amherst Career in Science & Technology
+Program Director, Careers in Science & Technology

 As the director of the Careers in Science and Technology program, I work with faculty, staff and students to identify and serve the needs of Amherst students and alumni as they prepare for the next step of their academic and professional careers.
 Together with my colleagues, I am working to forge new collaborations with workforce partners in the science and technology fields and expose students to possible career opportunities across the spectrum of STEM.